mmKALLL/Neuroking/README.md

 Planned for 0.8:
 - Expanded test suite with extensive integration tests
 - Start work on connecting the core with an arbitrary GUI

+##Release notes:

+0.1:
+- Initial release
+- Can create nodes and insert them into a network
+- Three node types
+    - ConsoleInput - takes in text from the console and passes it to connected nodes
+    - RelayProcessor - passes all input data unmodified to outputs
+    - ConsoleOutput - prints all received input to the console
+- Much of the structural backbone is in place

+## Known issues:

+- Output nodes are processed in the order they were added into the network.
+- Builds sometimes fail to recognize package structure
+- Too many todos :)